FAQ

 I am new to cycling - can I ride with you?

-Build up your fitness on our Saturday morning fun rides, or women's 5MTF rides, where the pace is adjusted to suit newcomers.
+Build up your fitness on our Wednesday evening rides, or women's 5MTF rides, where the pace is adjusted to suit newcomers.
 Riding with a group can be easier and more fun than riding on your own.
+Currently the weekend rides are suspended as we have no volunteers to lead them.

 You don't have to live in the South Herts area to enjoy our rides, as long as you can join us at the start or one of the stops shown on our programme.